MGE commits to achieving carbon reductions of at least 80% by 2030

 In 2011, MGE eliminated coal at Blount Generating Station, the only coal-fired facility solely owned by MGE.
 In 2016, MGE reduced its minority ownership share in the coal-fired Columbia Energy Center, which has been a significant source of capacity and energy to serve MGE customers.

 To ensure MGE is able to meet the needs of our customers, MGE is replacing the 200 megawatts (MW) of capacity provided by the Columbia plant with investments in cleaner energy, with the anticipated addition of nearly 400 MW of wind, solar and battery storage between 2015 and 2024.
 MGE continues to evaluate other potential wind and solar sites as part of this ongoing transition.
-These clean energy investments will replace a majority of the capacity needed due to the early retirement of Columbia.

 The company also plans to invest in 25 MW in the new, highly efficient West Riverside Energy Center

 , an existing, state-of-the-art natural gas plant in Beloit, Wis., with an option to purchase an additional 25 MW.
 The West Riverside facility offers MGE customers a safe, affordable, reliable and environmentally efficient energy source that will help enable MGE's path toward net-zero carbon electricity.
-This investment enables MGE to retire Columbia nearly 15 years ahead of schedule and to dramatically increase the amount of clean energy in our generating mix.
+This investment enables MGE to retire Columbia ahead of schedule and to dramatically increase the amount of clean energy in our generating mix.
 We expect carbon emissions from a 50-MW share of West Riverside will be less than 10% of the carbon emissions generated at Columbia.

 Natural gas is considered a bridge fuel on our path toward a net-zero carbon future.
 The energy industry continues to evolve rapidly.
 New technologies continue to emerge and to develop, such as carbon capture, utilization and sequestration, which, if proven cost-effective, hold the potential to make natural gas carbon-neutral in the future.

+Natural gas plants are an especially efficient backup to renewable energy because they can be dispatched quickly and at times when it's more challenging for wind or solar generation, making it a reliable and cost-effective option.
 MGE is committed to our carbon reduction and net-zero carbon goals.
 We would expect to take advantage of new technologies and other options in the future, such as the early retirement or the sale of fossil fuel assets, that allow us to meet our goal of net-zero carbon electricity by 2050.